coding-lemur/SmartDisplay-Server/README.md

 ## Features

--   open source (MIT licence)
+- open source (MIT licence) 😍
--   RAM optimized (designed for run on a Raspberry Pi)
+- RAM optimized (designed for run on a Raspberry Pi) 🚀
--   auto standby mode if no client is connected
+- auto standby mode if no client is connected 🔌⚡
--   easy extendable (only implement a TypeScript interface)
+- easy extendable (only implement a TypeScript interface) 👩‍💻
--   modern and platform independent architecture (nodejs)
+- modern and platform independent architecture (nodejs) 🐧
+- Docker support 🐳

 ## included apps

 - time: display the current time
 - date: display the currend day and month
 - roomWeather: display the current room temperature (by integrated DHT22 from the controller)
 - cityWeather: display the current city temperature (by openweathermap API call)

 ## Setup

+### Standalone

 1. install nodejs ([example for Ubuntu/Raspbian](https://tecadmin.net/install-latest-nodejs-npm-on-ubuntu/))
 2. checkout repository